redhat-cop/rhis-builder/README.md

 # rhis-builder
-Be sure to check out the [Wiki](https://github.com/parmstro/labbuilder2/wiki)

 Welcome to rhis-builder.
-We currently build on VMware and aws, you can swag a deployment on metal with some tweaking, but that is currently an exercise for the user.

-## rhis-builder goals

-The goal of this project is to build a Red Hat based environment suitable for demostrating the a Red Hat infrastructure that implements several Standard Operating Environments for Red Hat Enterprise Linux (Red Hat Infrastructure Standard Adoption Model).
+The goal of this project is to build a Red Hat based environment suitable for demostrating an opinionated Red Hat infrastructure that implements several Standard Operating Environments for Red Hat Enterprise Linux using Red Hat Management tools (Red Hat Infrastructure Standard Adoption Model).
 There will be more documentation and presentation material made available later, but for now, please check out the [Wiki](https://github.com/parmstro/labbuilder2/wiki)

+NOTE: The wiki will make its way over here shortly.

 The rhis-builder project deploys all parts of the standard infrastructure on a hypervisor or cloud (or combinations thereof).
-The basic deployment builds 2 nodes on VMware or AWS, IdM and Satellite; sets up the compute resources in Satellite and deploys the rest of the hosts on that cluster.
-The build is controlled by a provisioning node (usually your laptop) that kicks off the main ansible playbook, site.yml.
+The basic deployment builds 2 bootstrap nodes on VMware or AWS, an IdM primary server and a Satellite server; sets up the compute resources in Satellite and deploys the rest of the hosts.
+We only bootstrap on VMware and AWS currently.
+You can swag a bare metal bootstrap with some tweaking, but that is currently an exercise for the user.
+We are working to add Azure, Google and other hypervisor bootstrap targets in future.
+This limitation is only for the bootstrap nodes - the first IdM server and the Satellite.

+You can add any number of supported compute resources to the Satellite configuration.
+You can reference these later, or specify bare metal systems picked up during discovery, to build the rest of the nodes in the configuration.
+The rhis-builder build out is controlled by a provisioning node (e.g. your laptop, a vm or container within your environment).
+Clone the repository to your provisioner node, setup the variable files and launch site.yml using ansible-core.

 The build includes:
   - creating and downloading a base image from Red Hat image builder on console.redhat.com
   - Red Hat Identity Management primary server with "POC" users, groups, HBAC and sudo, etc..
-  - Red Hat Satellite with all the bells and whistles turned on
+  - Red Hat Satellite configured with all the bells and whistles turned on
   - Red Hat Ansible Automation Platform controllers, an execution environment and sample workflows for managing Satellite content
   - Red Hat Ansible Automation Hub
   - 2 x Container hosts that run tang servers in containers to manage NBDE for some of the sample hostgroups

-## rhis-builder non-goals
+## rhis-builder caveats

 It is not currently a goal of rhis-builder to create a production environment, although it could do that for small environments.
-The flexibility to build a completely custom production environment is not there yet.
+The flexibility to build a completely custom multi-site production environment is not there yet.
+This is a WIP.

-## High Level Flow
+## High Level Flow to get started

 - collect the credentials and config elements needed
 - plan your deployment
 - configure the appropriate variable files and inventory
 - run ansible-playbook -i inventory site.yml
 - make coffee, pull out your favourite game console
+- building the above and synching content for RHEL 7,8,9, CentOS Stream, JBoss, EPEL 8 and 9, and MSSQL Server for Linux completes 7h 15m on a small herd of Intel NUCs with 32GB RAM and 1TB SSD drives

 ## Preparation